 That was my first 18 years of technical work in Naval Reactors.
 Along that timeframe, I had gotten to know lots of people in Naval Reactors.
 They were spreading out all over the place in the nuclear business, including some had left and gone to NRC, one of which was assigned to the high-level waste division of NRC.

-Karen: The Nuclear Regulatory Commission?
+Steele: The Nuclear Regulatory Commission?

 Cook: The Nuclear Regulatory Commission.
 I had lived with him, and he was the best man at my wedding and so forth.
 I knew him very well, Jack Martin.
 He subsequently became the head of the Region V NRC office in Walnut Creek, California and so forth.
 He’s retired now.